voerits/batch_image_converter_skill/README.md

 Very easy!
 Prompt in your Codex terminal:

-*Load the skill at ./skills/batch-image-converter as $batch-image-converter.
-Convert the images in [path-to-image-folder] using the instruction in [path-to-prompt-file].
-(Start with a test batch of 3 images, then process the remaining images after the test outputs have been checked.)*
+> *Load the skill at ./skills/batch-image-converter as $batch-image-converter.
+Convert the images in [path-to-image-folder] using the instruction in [path-to-prompt-file].*

-And let your Codex run it!
+And let your Codex run it! (^^)

+P.S., You can also make the prompt a little more complex, eg., by demanding a small-size test before formally running over the whole bunch, such as "*Start with a test batch of 3 images, then process the remaining images after the test outputs have been checked.*"

 ### Supported image formats